netscale-technologies/netcomp_rcp_doc/doc/common.md

 In this case, no new token will be generated, but the session will be authenticated as per the user this token belongs to.

 You can also use the static _admin token_ from the the server, which allows any operation to be performed on the server without restrictions.

+#### Push

+Login process allows to set up push information.
+To use it, `device` must idetify the unique app to receive the push, and field `push` must be an object containing two fields: `class` (a string to identify the class provider, must be supported in core before using it) and `data` containing an object to be sent to the push provider.

 ### logout